opengeospatial/ogcapi-processes/extensions/job_management/README.md

 The repo is organized as follows:

 * standard - the main standard document content
-  - organized in multiple sections and directories (openapi, requirements, etc.)
+  - organized in multiple sections and directories (recommendations, requirements, etc.)
 * xml - normative XML/XSD components specified by the standard
 * examples - JSON and XML examples

+The schemas associated with this extension are stored from the root directory in `openapi/*{api,parameters,path,responses,schemas}*/processes-job-management`.